DanielMiller47427518/PatternAnalysis-2025/recognition/Improved_2DUNet_s4742751/README.md

 **4** = Rectum
 **5** = Prostate

-We have below an example image from the dataset along with its corresponding segmentation mask:

 ## Data Preprocessing
 **Normalisation**: MRI intensity values are non-standardised across different machines, therefore it is critical to normalise the pixel intensities.
 This also has the added benefit of improving model stability for our neural network.